By Jase Peeples

 “[Alysia] came into being because there is a large trans readership of comics, and trans characters have almost uniformly been relegated to metaphor in mainstream books until recently ... that is to say, they were often robots or wizards or aliens or the like,” says Simone.
 “I'm not downplaying that at all, but I wanted there to be a normal, human trans character who was important to the story.”

 While many diverse characters have been introduced as a part of Batman’s extended family over the years, it takes more than an introduction or random guest appearance for them to gain lasting resonance with fans.
 “I feel like focusing on a few successes is a bit misleading, because there's still a long way to go,” says Simone.
 She insists that beefing up the prominence of more diverse characters is a passion of several creators currently working at DC, and readers will only see this evolution pick up speed in the near future.
-In fact, so far, while some characters of color like Batwing have sustained their own solo series over the years, others are often part of a team, or their series might get canceled after a few issues.

 “I just want to see a wider spectrum of characters in terms of gender, ethnicity, sexuality, and more.
 I feel like it's the issue for the future of this medium I love,” she adds, promising a “prominent bisexual male character” will be arriving “in Gotham soon.”